-- Access to the JPMorganChase on-site Health & Wellness Centers; - Employee Assistance Program (EAP); - · Tobacco cessation program; and - Wellness Screening at your doctor's office or qualifying labs.
+- Access to the JPMorgan Chase on-site Health & Wellness Centers; - Employee Assistance Program (EAP); - · Tobacco cessation program; and - · Wellness Screening at your doctor's office or qualifying labs.

-If you elect COBRA coverage for these services, you are eligible to earn Wellness Rewards (a taxable incentive payable through payroll) by completing the Wellness Activity(ies) during the annual designated timeframe.
-The maximum amount of Wellness Rewards you can earn is determined by your Medical Plan eligibility: JPMC Medical Plan Option 1 and Option 2 \$700, Centivo Select Plan \$200.
-Additionally, your covered spouse/domestic partner is not eligible to earn any Wellness Rewards.
+If you elect COBRA coverage for these services, you are eligible to earn \$200 in Wellness Rewards (a taxable incentive payable through payroll) by completing a Wellness Screening and Wellness Assessment during the annual designated timeframe.
+This is the maximum amount of Wellness Rewards you can earn.
+Additionally, your covered spouse/domestic partner is not eligible to earn any wellness incentives.

-If you elect COBRA Medical Plan coverage and would like to continue to have access to the Employee Assistance Program and the JPMorganChase onsite Health & Wellness Centers, you should purchase the COBRA "bundled" coverage listed above.
+If you elect COBRA Medical Plan coverage and would like to continue to have access to the Employee Assistance Program and the JPMorgan Chase onsite Health & Wellness Centers, you should purchase the COBRA "bundled" coverage listed above.